ianleongg/Behavioral-Cloning/README.md

   - Number of training samples:  6428
   - Number of validation samples:  1608

-* The ideal number of epochs was 10 as evidenced by a mean squared error loss graph to avoid underfitting/ overfitting.
+* The ideal number of epochs was 20 as evidenced by a mean squared error loss graph to avoid underfitting/ overfitting.

 ![alt text][image7]

-* The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
+* The model's batch size was 128 and was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning